WebDesigner32/ConferenceCentralApp/README.md

 Once a session is made, the default taskqueue gets a new task added to it.
-All sessions of a conference are reviewed for any speaker that has greater than one session in that conference once `ReviewSpeakersForSessions` in `main.py` is executed.
+All sessions of a conference are reviewed for any speaker that has greater than one session in the conference once `ReviewSpeakersForSessions` in `main.py` is executed.
 In the event a speaker does have greater than one session, then the speaker gets featured and a new Memcache entry is made or overwrites the previous entry, giving a list of all featured speakers and their sessions for the conference.

 Note that `getFeaturedSpeaker` has a `websafeConferenceKey` field.
 Once the `websafeConferenceKey` is provided (see first half of Step 3 in `Test Instructions` if unsure) and you have clicked `Execute`, then the method will return the featured speakers and their sessions as the Memcache entry.